 Academic Support Services

 The McNair Scholars Program, made possible through a grant from the U.S. Department of Education, supports undergraduate students’ scholarly activities throughout the academic year and summer.
-Harding University has been funded at $230,000 annually and will serve 27 students per year.
+Harding University has been funded at $243,000 annually and will serve a minimum of 27 students per year.

-The objective of the program is to provide academically enriching experiences and mentoring to prepare students for graduate school admission and eventual doctoral study.
+The objective of the program is to provide academically enriching experiences and mentoring that prepares students for graduate school admission and eventual doctoral study.

 Special Aspects of the Program